spcl/icon-artifacts/velocity/measurements/measurement_notes.md

 ### A100

+TODO

 ### GH200

+Note: `istep=1, lvn_only=0` is called only once, and involves first-touch data allocation too.

 ```bash
 Mean: 3869.1 µs, Median: 3869.1 µs, (istep: 1, lvn Only: 0)
 Mean: 442.4 µs, Median: 442.5 µs, (istep: 1, lvn Only: 1)